reMarkable/cobalt/README.md

   * This repo uses git modules.
 After pulling it you must do:
     * `git submodule init`
     * `git submodule update`
   * You must install the following dependencies.
-Run setup.sh as root to install all of them:
+Run setup.sh to install all of
+    them:
     * clang
     * cmake
     * golang